DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 ### Configure telemetry tagging

 To link data to a specific commit, tag your telemetry with `git.commit.sha` and `git.repository_url` tags.
 Ensure that the `git.repository_url` tag does not contain protocols.
-For example, if your repository URL is `https://github.com/example_repo`, the value for the `git.repository_url` tag should be `github.com/example_repo`.
+For example, if your repository URL is `https://github.com/example/repo`, the value for the `git.repository_url` tag should be `github.com/example/repo`.

 {{< tabs >}}
 {{% tab "Docker Runtime" %}}

 <div class="alert alert-warning">
 This approach requires Docker, or containerd >= 1.5.6.
 It doesn't support containers running on AWS Fargate.
-For additional container setups, see the <a href="https://docs.datadoghq.com/integrations/guide/source-code-integration/?tab=host#tag-your-telemetry">Host</a> tab.
+For other container setups, see the <a href="https://docs.datadoghq.com/integrations/guide/source-code-integration/?tab=host#tag-your-telemetry">Host</a> tab.
 </div>

 If you are running your app in containers, Datadog can extract source code information directly from your images' Docker labels.
 During build time, follow the [Open Containers standard][1] to add the git commit SHA and repository URL as Docker labels: